LPN to RN Admission

 - Submit a copy of a current, active non-restricted LPN license to the SMCC ADN Division.

-- Submit documentation of 1 year of recent clinical experience within the last three years from an employer verifying employment.
+- Submit documentation of 1 year of recent clinical experience within the last three years from an HR Department verifying employment or a letter of documentation from a nursing supervisor directly to the SMCC ADN Division.

 All students are responsible for ensuring that all information pertaining to the admission process is completed by the designated application deadline.

-The TEAS preadmission test is not required for the LPN to RN Transition applicants.
+The TEAS preadmission test is now required for the LPN to RN Transition applicants.

 To be considered for acceptance into the ADN program, the applicant's file in the Associate Degree Nursing Office must be complete.
 Qualified applicants will be considered by the admissions committee on a priority basis using the following criteria: